UltimateHackingKeyboard/firmware/README.md

 ```

 ### Manual workspace setup

+_Note: this and following sections are redundant If you have successfully completed above build.sh procedure._

 Unlike most common workflows, where the git repository is the top level directory,
 this firmware uses the [west workspace](https://docs.zephyrproject.org/latest/develop/west/workspaces.html#t2-star-topology-application-is-the-manifest-repository) structure.
 This means that you should first